liamvdm2/liamvdm2/README.md

 # Hi there 👋
 My name is Liam Vandermaesen,
 a passionate front-end developer with a love for creating engaging and useful applications.
 My coding journey began 2 years, and since then, I've delved into various technologies and programming languages.
-Currently, I'm working on an endproject for school.
 I'm always on the lookout for new challenges and learning opportunities to enhance my skills and stay up-to-date with the latest developments in the tech world.
 Beneath this you can read more about me:

 ## 💻 My tech skills